 And here we are - JS-based server-side frameworks (like Meteor) with extensive code generators for client and server-side make full-stack development extremely productive, and perhaps sooner or later replace the classic server-side and client-side code mess.

-However, for the time being this page is mainly a technical playground for me, still based on PHP and JS.
+However, for the time being this page is mainly a technical playground for me, based on Joomla and a few PHP and JS snippets of my own.